Lawyers: You Can Help

 If you’d like more information about how to get involved or unsure where to start, please contact Jodi.Feldman [at] dccsystem.gov (Jodi Feldman), Pro Bono Manager.

-Title | Download PDF |
+| Title | Download PDF |

-What are Your Pro Bono Goals | Download |
+| What are Your Pro Bono Goals | Download |

-How to Get Involved | Download |
+| How to Get Involved | Download |

-Chief Judge Anna Blackburne-Rigsby of the District of Columbia Court of Appeals and Chief Judge Milton Lee of the District of Columbia Superior Court are pleased to announce that registrations are now being accepted for the annual Capital Pro Bono Honor Roll.
-Also supported by the D.C.
-Access to Justice Commission, the D.C.
-Bar, and the D.C.
-Bar Pro Bono Center, the Capital Pro Bono Honor Roll pays tribute to the thousands of D.C.
+The District of Columbia Courts, with support from the D.C.
+Access to Justice Commission and the D.C.
+Bar Pro Bono Center, established the Capital Pro Bono Honor Roll in 2011 as part of the American Bar Association’s National Celebration of Pro Bono.
+Since then, the Honor Roll has continued annually to pay tribute to the thousands of D.C.
 Bar members and attorneys practicing under D.C.
-Court of Appeals Rule 49 who provide desperately needed free legal services to those living in poverty and/or to the disadvantaged small businesses and community-based non-profits that are critical to the economic well-being of our community.
+Court of Appeals Rule 49 who provide desperately needed free legal services to individuals and families who cannot otherwise afford a lawyer and/or to the disadvantaged small businesses and community-based non-profits that are critical to the economic well-being of our community.

 Choosing Pro Bono in the DC Courts